 What is A Social Media Manager?

-Referred to as the “voice of the company,” a social media manager takes on a wide variety of responsibilities.
+Referred to as the “voice of the company,” a social media consultant takes on a wide variety of responsibilities.
 Besides handling and monitoring the brand or product’s social media presence, they also respond to audience comments and inquiries, as well as manage social media partnerships with other organizations.

 Some are even tasked with creating shareable images, videos, and graphics that reflect or communicate whatever message they want to get across.

-For any social media manager, the ultimate goal is to raise awareness for a brand or product by growing their online presence and increasing their audience base.
+The ultimate goal is to raise awareness for a brand or product by growing their online presence and increasing their audience base.

 After all, isn’t it easy to publish Facebook posts and write tweets?